wilsonhut/jquery.gasp/README.md

 console.log("This will run before the gasping is finished");
 </pre>

-The code includes the jquery.defer code.
+The code includes the jquery.whereas code.
 Just seemed easier (for you) that way.